What is a leveraged buyout?

 What is a buyout?

 A buyout, as a general financial term, is when one company acquires all or a majority of the stock of another company.
 The company that acquires the stock is the buyer; the company that sells its stock has been “bought out.”
 This gives the buyer controlling interest – that is, the majority vote within the company.
 As you can imagine, this gives the buyer massive influence, which is typically their goal.
 However, it may not benefit you as the seller as much as you’d like, especially if you’re planning to use the buyout to pursue a new project that has meaning for you.
-That’s where the option of a leveraged buyout becomes attractive.

 What is a leveraged buyout?